Anhi3am/ProductosLecheAldama.github.io/README.md

 The *Gallery* page shows:

-- 5 images and clicking on it indicates the name of the image using JavaScript
+- 5 images and clicking on it indicates the name of the image using *CSS*

 The *Contact* page shows: